 With this final recipe, we're doing something different.
 Let's make some yogurt!
 Why?
 Because we want the whey or the yellowish liquid of the yogurt making process.
 Skipping all the other steps of mixing in salt, sugar & minerals, this is one simple way to get your own good microbes at home.
 And some yogurt for the kids.

 If you don't know how to make it yet, let's see the steps below:

 If it's too hot when we pour some yogurt starter in, the bacteria may die.
-So we reduce the heat.
+So we need to reduce the heat.

 Keep your batch at around 43C (110F) for the next 7+ hours.
-Then, when the milk sets (turns into a solid state), extract out that yellowish whey.
+Then, when the milk sets (turns into a solid state), pour out the yellowish whey underneath.

 With that whey, you can use it directly to spray around your compost bins or dilute it to fertilize your plants.
 And with that, in about a night, you'll get your own easy homemade EM solution ready for use in the garden.

 Note: If you buy the mozzarella cheese in a bag with the water, you can also use that water.
 It is the same as the whey water in yogurt making.
 In some places in Northern Italy, they also feed pigs with this water.